 Everyone is dressed for fun.
 Yet there were a few people, like this guy, that didn’t look like they were having fun at all!

-The parade starts, and they had Irish coloured Mini cars to start it – darn I didn’t get a photo!
+The parade starts, and they had Irish colored Mini cars to start it – darn I didn’t get a photo!

 There are old cars, bikes and more – it is a real mix.

 Then there are the Vikings.
-We have learnt a lot bout the Viking invasions whilst we have been here.
+We have learned a lot about the Viking invasions whilst we have been here.